DavidJGChen/probably-incorrect-answers/understanding-analysis/sequences-and-series.typ

     A divergent sequence such that for every $n in NN$ it is possible to find $n$ consecutive ones somewhere in the sequence.
 ]

+#solution[
+  + Alternating $0$'s and $1$'s.
+  +
+    Not possible.
+    If we select $epsilon.alt < abs(x - 1)$, where $x$ is the "limit", then we can see that there can never be a $N$ such that every element in the sequence after that is within that $epsilon.alt$-neighborhood.
+    This is because there must be infinite ones, which cannot all be in the first $N$ elements.
+  +
+    Yes, just do $1, 0, 1, 1, 0, 1, 1, 1, 0, dots$.
+    This can never converge due to a similar argument to part (b).
+    But by construction, we can always find $n$ consecutive ones.
+]

 #exercise[2.2.5][
   Let $[[x]]$ be the greatest integer less than or equal to $x$.
   For example, $[[pi]] = 3$ and $[[3]] = 3$.